cimentadaj/ml_socsci/07_syllabus.md

   + Inference vs Prediction
   + Can inference and prediction complement each other?
   + Bias-variance / Interpretability-prediction tradeoffs
-  + Resampling for understtanding your model
+  + Resampling for understanding your model
   + "[The Fragile Families Challenge](http://www.fragilefamilieschallenge.org/)"

 **Readings**: